-To guarantee that it is able to respond financially both the investment opportunities and to the timely payment of its obligations, Transelec separately records its available cash and short-term accounts receivable with a dedicated Revolving Credit (RC) for working capital in the amount of US\$ 250 million equivalents to Ch\$166.050 billion.
+To guarantee that it is able to respond financially both the investment opportunities and to the timely payment of its obligations, Transelec separately records its available cash and short-term accounts receivable with a dedicated Revolving Credit (RC) for working capital divided in two tranches; for US\$ 150 million and UF 2.5 million, both amount equivalents to Ch\$165,090 billion.
+As of September 30, 2018, this committed line doesn't register amounts used.
 This committed line of credit was contracted on July 9, 2012, is granted for a period of three years by a bank syndicate consisting of Scotiabank, Bank of Tokyo-Mitsubishi and DnB NOR.
-Additionally this line was renegotiated and extended on October 15, 2014 until October 15, 2017, with a bank syndicate formed by the following banks: Scotiabank, Bank of Tokyo-Mitsubishi, DnB NOR, Citibank, JP Morgan Chase Bank and Export Development Canada.
-Upon renewal the improved following conditions were agreed upon: (i) commissions payable on committed unused amounts (Commitment Fee) from 0.6% to 0.4375%, (ii) the margin or spread over used amounts from 2.35% to 1.25% and (iii) other restrictions clauses more favorable to Transelec.
+Additionally, this line was renegotiated and extended on October 15, 2014 until October 15, 2017 Posteriorly, was done a new amendment to extend the expiration of the credit line.
+In this opportunity the bank syndicate was formed by Scotiabank and Banco Estado for the UF tranche and by The bank of Nova Scotia, Bank of Tokyo-Mitsubishi, DnB Bank y Export Development Canadá for USD tranche.
+In this last negotiation was keeping the conditions previously negotiated.

+- (a) Commissions payable on committed unused amounts (Commitment Fee) from 0.6% to 0.4375%. - (b) The margin or spread over used amounts from 2.35% to 1.25%. - (c) Other restrictions clauses more favorable to Transelec.